 Ground Oats are very nourishing and moisturizing for the skin.
 They're well known for their ability to soothe itchy skin and inflammation thanks to a substance called avenanthramides that is solely found in oats.
 They can also gently cleanse the skin due to small amounts of saponins.

-Colloidal oatmeal is a term used to describe whole oats (including the bran) that have been very finely ground and sifted to ensure a very fine particle size.
-Which is very important if used to make lotions or creams.
+Colloidal oatmeal is made of oats that have been ground and sifted to ensure a very fine particle size.
+Which is important if added to lotions or creams.

-For our purposes we will simply grind the oats in a coffee grinder or food processor.
+For our purposes, we will simply grind the oats in a coffee grinder or food processor.
 Since they will dissolve in the bath water I’m not concerned about the particle size being a little less fine.
+If you wish to skip this step you can buy colloidal oats.

 Shea Butter